Flu Resource Center

-Plan to get shots early for you and your family for the best protection throughout the season, which ends in late winter and early spring.
+Plan to get your influenza vaccine early for you and your family for the best protection throughout the flu season, which typically ends in early spring.

-Plan to get your flu vaccines early if you or your children are part of one of the following groups:
+Plan to get your flu vaccines early, especially if you or your children are part of one of the following groups:

 - Pregnant women

-- Children 6 months and older; consult a pediatrician to confirm if your child requires two doses given at least 28 days apart
+- Children 6 months and older; consult a pediatrician to determine if your child requires two doses of influenza vaccine given at least 28 days apart

 - Adults 50 or older who may be at high risk to get flu complications